michael-yuji/vmrun/README.md

 *Another goal is to make bhyve more programmable and make vm manager easier to write by providing a crate.*

 ## Features
+- Helpful error messages
+  - Error messages are grouped by devices, for example missing a tap device or missing a file
 - Automatic slot assignment
   - Only need to specify devices, this tool can figure out the slot assignment.
   - You can still specify which slot should the devices on.